-California College of the Arts also has fraternities and sororities.
+Interested in Greek life?
+California College of the Arts has fraternities and sororities.

-California College of the Arts has a thriving Student of Color Coalition.
-In fact, more students participate in Student of Color Coalition than any other on-campus activity.
+California College of the Arts has the Student of Color Coalition.
+In fact, more students participate in the Student of Color Coalition than any other on-campus activity.

 Other popular student organizations at California College of the Arts include International Student Alliance, Chimera Council, Animation Resource Center and MyChina.

-California College of the Arts students' favorite campus events are Chimerapalooza, Holiday Lunch and Holiday Fair.
+The California College of the Arts community comes together each year for Chimerapalooza, Holiday Lunch and Holiday Fair.

-California College of the Arts offers housing.
-Students are not required to live on campus First year students are given priority for on-campus housing.
+California College of the Arts offers housing for students.
+Students are not required to live on campus.
+First year students are given priority for on-campus housing.

 Most California College of the Arts students live off campus.
-In 2021, 22% of undergrads at California College of the Arts lived in some kind of on-campus housing and 80% of students lived off-campus or commuted to California College of the Arts.
-There are 505 spots available in on-campus housing for all 1,528 undergraduates.
-In the 2020-21 school year, 446 students chose to live on-campus.
+In 2022, 22% of undergrads at California College of the Arts lived in some kind of on-campus housing and 80% of students lived off-campus or commuted to California College of the Arts.
+There are 505 spots available in on-campus housing for all 1,239 undergraduates.
+In the 2021-2022 school year, 446 students chose to live in campus housing.
 First year students are not allowed to park a car on campus.

 California College of the Arts offers coed housing and housing for students with disabilities.